monome/docs/norns/engine-study-3.md

 end
 ```
 </details>

+### bring it all onto norns

+Let's get our SuperCollider and Lua files onto norns and test things out:

+- connect to norns via [one of the transfer methods](/docs/norns/wifi-files/#transfer)
+- create a folder inside of `code` named `engine-study-3`
+- create a folder inside of `engine-study-3` named `lib`
+- under `engine-study-3`, import a copy of `engine-study-3.lua`
+- under `engine-study-3/lib`, import copies of `FXBusDemo.sc` and `Engine_FXBusDemo.sc`
+- once they're imported, use `SYSTEM > RESTART` on norns to recompile its SuperCollider library and get the Lua layer synced with the new engine files!

 Alright, take a break!
 You've done a lot of typing and experimenting for one sitting.
 We'll see you back here soon.